Simply enter your email address to receive all the latest news and information from HEART UK.

 Type 3 Hyperlipidaemia

 Also known as dysbetalipoproteinaemia or remnant hyperlipidaemia.
-It is an inherited lipid disorder with an incidence of about 1 in 5000.
+It is an inherited lipid disorder with an incidence of about 1 in 5000 - 1 in 10,000.
 It is passed from parent to child, but only 1 in 4 children are affected.

 Typically both cholesterol and triglyceride (ordinary fat) levels are high.
 Some people will show characteristic yellow deposits (xanthomas) in the creases of the hand (palmar creases) and at the elbows and knees.
 These, if present, normally disappear on treatment.

 People with type 3 hyperlipidaemia should be seen in a lipid clinic.
 If untreated the condition can result in early onset cardiovascular disease.
 However it does respond very well to medication, and is usually treated with fibrates and statins.